 Because heroin has a short half-life, blood and saliva tests are not typically used to detect it.
 Blood tests are usually given in the event of a medical emergency when a user needs immediate attention.
 Heroin is detected in the blood for a relatively short period of time, generally no more than 2 days but usually only 5 to 6 hours.

 It can be detected in the saliva for longer—between 1-4 days.

 How Long Does Heroin Stay in Your Hair?

-The short answer is 90 days.
+The short answer is 90 days or more.
 Standard practice is to test the 1.5 inches of hair closest to the root.
-Because hair grows at a rate of about a half inch a month, that equates with about 90 days.
+Because hair grows at a rate of about a half-inch a month, that equates to about 90 days.